lhypds/tcopy/README.md

 Server APIs

 GET `/sse`
-Server will send the content as SSE stream.
+Create a Server-Sent Events (SSE) stream connection between the server and the client.
 Client can listen to the stream and update the content in real time.

 GET `/`
-Server simply read the file and send the content as response.
+Server simply read the `clipboard.txt` and send the content as response.

 POST `/`
 The client will send the content in request body to the server.
-The server will save the content to a file.
+The server will save the content to the `clipboard.txt`.